scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 If a certificate’s public key is used to verify the signature of a control plane payload (`digitalSignature` attribute), it MUST be possible to trace back the private key used to sign the certificate.
 This is done by referencing the ISD-AS and the subject key identifier (via the `subjectKeyIdentifier` extension).
 For more information about the `subjectKeyIdentifier` extension (see [](#subject-key-id-ext)).

 When present, this extension SHOULD be marked as critical.
-In such case, the public key in the certificate SHOULD only be used for the purpose set in the critical extension.

 Each Control Plane PKI certificate type uses the public key differently, and consequently also specifies the attributes of the `keyUsage` extension differently.
 The next table shows the specifications per certificate type.